awtareen/CS-MRI/README.md

 Deep Learning-based Compressive Sensing MRI Reconstruction

-This repository provides the code and details for a novel multi-layer basis pursuit framework for Compressive Sensing (CS) Magnetic Resonance Imaging (MRI) reconstruction.
+This repository provides the code and details for a multi-layer basis pursuit framework for Compressive Sensing (CS) Magnetic Resonance Imaging (MRI) reconstruction.
 The framework combines the strengths of objective-based CS reconstructions and deep learning by leveraging iterative thresholding algorithms.
-Our framework demonstrates faster convergence and improved reconstruction efficiency for various CS ratios across four MRI datasets.
+The framework demonstrates faster convergence and improved reconstruction efficiency for various CS ratios across four MRI datasets.
-Inspired by recent advancements in multi-layer convolutional sparse coding (ML-CSC) theory, our work proposes a deep learning-based CS-MRI restoration framework trained on GPUs.

-This repository welcomes contributions and aims to be a valuable resource for researchers exploring deep learning applications in CS-MRI reconstruction.

 # Repository Contents